Gammerdinger/sex-SNP-finder/README.md

 * New options

-    - fst_output_file -> This is the IGV readable Fst file
+    - fst_output_file -> This is the IGV-readable Fst output file
         * Column 1 -> Scaffold
         * Column 2 -> Start Position
         * Column 3 -> End Position